StephenGrable1/serverless-boilerplate/README.md

 Simple enough.

 Now onto the API Gateway configuration.
+You may not need to do this manually as Serverless should handle this configuration.
+However, if your endpoints are returning CORS errors, you may need to manually follow the steps below.

 In the API gateway dashboard, navigate to your API and click on "Resources".
-Now click on the endpoint that you posting to above, in this example it's , and click the OPTIONS from the dropdown.

 1. Find your API Resources List.
-1. Go into `OPTIONS` for the endpoint you are working with for this example it's `/payment-processing`.
+1. Go into `OPTIONS` for the endpoint you are working with; for this example it's `/payment-processing`.
 1. Click `Method Request` in the execution view.
 1. Dropdown in `Request Body`: `Content type` : `application/json` and `Model name` : `Empty`.
 1. Now click "<- Method Execution" and go back to main view.